To skip straight to the recipe, click here.

 - ⅔ C carton coconut milk or almond milk, unsweetened

 - 1 C almond flour

 - ½ C coconut flour

 - Preheat oven to 350°F and grease an 8x8 inch glass baking dish with a little coconut oil.

-- In a separate bowl, combine all the ingredients for the topping (1/4 C coconut sugar, 1 tsp cinnamon, chopped pecans, ⅓ C raisins, and 3 Tbsp softened coconut oil).
+- In a separate bowl, combine all the ingredients for the topping (¼ C coconut sugar, 1 teaspoon cinnamon, chopped pecans, ⅓ C raisins, and 3 tablespoon softened coconut oil).
 Once again a fork can help work out any large clumps of sugar as you combine these.
 Set aside.

 - Use a hand mixer or stand mixer to combine the eggs, ⅓ C melted coconut oil, honey, milk, vanilla extract, and the inside of the vanilla bean (just split it lengthwise with a knife then use the back of the knife to scrape out the inside.
 The outside can be discarded.)
 Increase the speed on the mixer to incorporate additional air into the mixture.
 If bubbles form, that's perfect.

 - In a separate bowl, stir together the almond flour, coconut flour, baking soda, baking powder, salt, and 1 teaspoon cinnamon.
 Run this mixture through a sifter - this step is very important to prevent the cake from being too dense.

 - Slowly blend your sifted flour mixture into the wet ingredients.
 Pour half of this batter into the greased dish.
 Sprinkle the filling from step 2 over the top then pour on the other half of the batter.
 Evenly distribute the topping mixture from step 3 over the top of the cake.

 - Bake 35 minutes or until a toothpick inserted in the center comes out clean.
 Allow to cool before serving.